ibm-cloud-docs/ContinuousDelivery/insights_integration.md

    b.
 In the Tool Integrations section, click **{{site.data.keyword.DRA_short}}**.

 1. Click **Create Integration**.
-1. Click **{{site.data.keyword.DRA_short}}**, and then complete the getting started steps: create criteria, connect the criteria to the pipeline, and run the pipeline.
+1. On the Toolchain's Overview page, on the **IBM Cloud tools** card, click **{{site.data.keyword.DRA_short}}** and complete the getting started steps: create criteria, connect the criteria to the pipeline, and run the pipeline.

 ## Learn more about DevOps Insights
 {: #learn_insights}